JTM-Network/JTM-Network/README.md

 <hr/>

-### Minecraft
+<h3>Plugin Store<h3/>

-Currently for minecraft products/services I have 3 microservices:
+Currently for the plugin store I have 3 microservices:
   - Plugin Service
   - Profile Service
   - Version Service

 They all can be found [here](https://github.com/JTM-Network/minecraft-service).
-They handle the Plugin Store found [here](https://www.jtm-network.com/products/store).
+The Plugin Store can be found [here](https://www.jtm-network.com/products/store).
 The aim of the plugin store is to protect the use of these plugins by monitoring the accounts that are using the plugin, and if they are premium, protecting the plugins from being used when shared.
 Due to the nature of the plugins being virtual goods.
 I plan to offer protection against malicious chargebacks down the road, by being able to remove access to a resource if that does occur.
 Understandably you can't protect the source code completely once they receive access to the jar file, however we can make their job harder by using obsfucation.

 ### Payment